rogerbinns/apsw/_sources/extra.rst.txt

 Full APSW builds such as those on PyPI include all the ones that compile for that platform, without any modifications.
-This is for convenience and to help promote these great extras.
+This is for convenience, and to help promote these great extras.
 They add just over 1MB to the download and 3MB of disk space.

 Access is provided via an :ref:`API <extra_api>`, :ref:`command line